timpulver/netlabel-list/README.md

 The *Acts of Silence*-list contains unstructured data, which makes it hard to explore all netlabels which e.g. release *Experimental* music, er which are based in *France* – filtering is not possible.

-For this reason I have converted the original *Acts of Silence*-list to JSON-format – which makes it easy to build upon it, filter the results or create data visualisations with the it.
+For this reason I have converted the original *Acts of Silence*-list to JSON-format – which makes it easy to build upon, filter the results or create data visualisations with.

 ## Example Netlabel